Webster's Unabridged Dictionary - Letter B - Page 93

 Buntine (n.)
 A thin woolen stuff, used chiefly for flags, colors, and ships' signals.

 Bunyon (n.)
-Alt. of Bunion
+Alt. of Bunion.

 Bunion (n.)
+(Med.)
 An enlargement and inflammation of a small membranous sac (one of the bursae muscosae), usually occurring on the first joint of the great toe.

 Buoy (n.) 浮標,浮筒,救生圈 A float; esp. a floating object moored to the bottom, to mark a channel or to point out the position of something beneath the water, as an anchor, shoal, rock, etc.

-Buoyed (imp. & p. p.) of Buoy
+Buoyed (imp. & p. p.) of Buoy.

-Buoying (p. pr. & vb. n.) of Buoy
+Buoying (p. pr. & vb. n.) of Buoy.

 Buoy (v. t.) 使浮起,支撐,鼓勵 To keep from sinking in a fluid, as in water or air; to keep afloat; -- with up.